curateteaching/digitalpedagogy/keywords/eportfolio.md

 Electronic portfolios often are introduced by way of a reflective letter or essay contextualizing and introducing the contents, which provides students with the opportunity to provide a personal account of their own learning.
 To prepare for writing this text, students frequently engage in other kinds of reflective writing throughout the term so that reflection becomes both a habit of mind and a social practice: for example articulating prior knowledge situating their learning; synthesizing their learning within a course and connecting to learning in other contexts; and assessing how well they are doing in the course.
 In such cases, the learning from a given course or program can be reflectively integrated with learning from other contexts, with students speaking with authority as "agents of their own learning" (Yancey 1998).

-Both faculty and program leaders continue to design methods of assessing ePortfolios, but two resources provide useful places to begin: Yancey's ÒElectronic Portfolios and Writing Assessment: A Work in ProgressÓ contrasts a media-inflected set of criteria for ePortfolios with a media-blind set developed by the Association of American Colleges and Universities, while Danielle DeVoss and Heidi McKee's edited collection Digital Writing Assessment and Evaluation < http://ccdigitalpress.org/dwae/> showcase specific examples of ePortfolios and ways of reading and reviewing them.
+Both faculty and program leaders continue to design methods of assessing ePortfolios, but two resources provide useful places to begin: Yancey's Ã’Electronic Portfolios and Writing Assessment: A Work in ProgressÃ“ contrasts a media-inflected set of criteria for ePortfolios with a media-blind set developed by the Association of American Colleges and Universities, while Danielle DeVoss and Heidi McKee's edited collection Digital Writing Assessment and Evaluation < http://ccdigitalpress.org/dwae/> showcase specific examples of ePortfolios and ways of reading and reviewing them.

 The artifacts begin with ePortfolios themselves, a very diverse set at the undergraduate level and one at the graduate level, and before considering several issues, contextualizing the ways instructors can invite students to create them.